 SAMPLING OF ARTIFICIAL VAGINA FOR BOVINES

-C-l SCALE OF SAMPLING
+C-1 SCALE OF SAMPLING

-C-l.1 Lot
+C-1.1 Lot

 All the artificial vagina of same size and type and belonging to the same batch of manufacture shall be grouped together to constitute a lot.

-C-l.2 For ascertaining the conformity of the material to the requirements of the specification, samples shall be tested from each lot separately.
+C-1.2 For ascertaining the conformity of the material to the requirements of the specification, samples shall be tested from each lot separately.

-C-l.3 The number of artificial vagina to be selected from the lot shall depend on the size of the lot and shall be according to Table 1.
+C-1.3 The number of artificial vagina to be selected from the lot shall depend on the size of the lot and shall be according to Table 1.

-C-1.3.1 These artificial vagina shall be selected at random from the lot.
+These artificial vagina shall be selected at random from the lot.
 In order to ensure randomness of selection, procedures given in IS 4905 may be used.

 C-2 NUMBER OF TESTS AND CRITERIA FOR CONFORMITY

-C-2.1 Each artificial vagina selected according to column 1 and 2 of Table 1 shall be first examined for visual and dimensional requirements given in 5, 8 and 9 of the specification.
+C-2.1 Each artificial vagina selected according to col (2) and (3) of Table 1 shall be first examined for visual and dimensional requirements given in 5, 8 and 9 of the specification.
 A vagina failing to satisfy one or more of these requirements shall be considered as defective.
-The lot shall be considered to have satisfied these requirements if the number of vagina found defective in the sample is less than or equal to the corresponding acceptance number given in column 3 of Table 1
+The lot shall be considered to have satisfied these requirements if the number of vagina found defective in the sample is less than or equal to the corresponding acceptance number given in col (4) of Table 1

 C-2.2 The lot having satisfied visual and dimensional requirements according to C-2.1 shall be further tested for physical and chemical properties as given in 6 and 7 of the specification respectively.
-For this purpose, the number of vagina given in column 4 and 5 of Table 1 shall be tested.
+For this purpose, the number of vagina given in col (4) and (5) of Table 1 shall be tested.
 These may be taken from those already examined according to C-2.1 and found satisfactory.

 C-2.2.1 The lot shall be declared as conforming to the requirements of this specification if none of the vagina tested according to C-2.2 is found defective.

+Table 1 Scale of Sampling and Permissible No. of Defectives

+(Clauses 1.3, 2.1 and 2.2)